Light Up Your Front Door

 Why wait for the holidays to light up your front door?
 You spent enough time choosing the color — show it off all year with a boost in your exterior lighting.

-Choose properly spaced recessed fixtures that will wash light down on the door color and other parts of the porch as in this photo (lighting by Illuminations, Inc.).
+s, Inc.).
 Or add a large pendant over the door and sconces on either side.
 Make sure the lighting fixtures are big enough that they don’t look skimpy from the street.
 Bigger is usually better when it comes to lighting.

 While you’re choosing your new light fixtures, take advantage of all the different metal color options you have now.
 Don’t settle for wrought iron if another color would update your house and make it look fabulous.